openstack/openstacksdk/README.rst

     for server in conn.list_servers():
         print(server.to_dict())

+The cloud layer is based on logical operations that can potentially touch multiple services.
 The benefit of this layer is mostly seen in more complicated operations that take multiple steps and where the steps vary across providers.
 For example:

 .. code-block:: python